ptbdnr/rag-demo/README.md

 ## License

-This project is licensed under the GNU License - see the LICENSE file for details.
+This project is licensed under the LGPL-2.1 License - see the LICENSE file for details.